codedstructure/svgdx/docs/dev-notes.md

 the references depend on 'current' document state.
 (I'm keen to keep the ability to have non-static ids.)

+### Bounding box modifiers

+There are at least a couple of 'modifiers' on bounding boxes: `transform` attributes, and `clip-path` references.
+Both of these can change the bounding box of an element.

+Ideally we'd only compute the bounding box of an element once, but currently it is evaluated potentially every time it is referenced.
+Part of this is that context can matter; in the case of a `<reuse>` element, variables might impact the final bounding box differently on every instantiation.

+There are also two paths involving bbox computation: one is when an element is referenced as an elref from another element, and the other is in computing the total bbox of the containing element (possibly the root SVG element).
+The latter doesn't go via the `get_element_bbox()` function, but simply accumulates bounding boxes of elements at the same level as they are computed.

+Simplifying and unifying all this (as well as reducing the number of ad-hoc `update_element()` calls) would improve the maintainability of svgdx.

 ## Open questions

 ### Round-tripping / preserving SVG document structure